-Fences and structures built in the ROW require a letter of nonobjection from Chugach, otherwise they are subject to removal by Chugach as part of the clearing process.
-Replacement of such structures must be located outside the ROW and will be the responsibility of the homeowner.
+Fences and structures built in the right-of-way require a letter of non-objection from Chugach, otherwise they are subject to removal by Chugach as part of the clearing process.
+Replacement of such structures must be located outside the right-of-way and will be the responsibility of the homeowner.